CapTen101/VLC-docs/gettingstarted/about/community/contribution.rst

 Contribution Guidelines
 ***********************

-As an open-source project, VideoLAN welcomes all contributions to the project!and encourage the community to submit patches directly to VideoLAN.

-You can contribute time (development, documentation, packaging, tests, user support), material or even money.
+As an open-source project, VideoLAN welcomes all contributions to the project and we encourage the community to submit patches directly to VideoLAN or help with our documentation, packaging, tests, user support, material or even money.

 How to contribute to VideoLAN
 =============================